 Secondary impacts of the Beast from the East

-- Hundreds of motorists on the M80 near Glasgow reported being stuck for up to 13 hours, with some spending the night in their cars, and others abandoning their vehicles.
+Hundreds of motorists on the M80 near Glasgow were stuck for up to 13 hours, with some spending the night in their cars and others abandoning their vehicles.
 Around 1,000 vehicles were at a standstill, tailing back eight miles in both directions.

-- Drifting snow led to the isolation of a number of villages
+Drifting snow led to the isolation of several villages.

-- Red weather warnings were issued covering parts of Scotland, Devon, Somerset and South Wales and prompted Devon and Cornwall police to declare a major incident.
-The red weather warming was just the third in seven years.
+Red weather warnings were issued covering parts of Scotland, Devon, Somerset, and South Wales, prompting Devon and Cornwall police to declare a major incident.
+The red weather warning was just the third in seven years.

-- Flood warnings were issued by the Environment Agency for parts of Cornwall’s south coast.
-Residents were told to expect tides to be around 400mm
+The Environment Agency issued flood warnings for parts of Cornwall’s south coast.
+Residents were told to expect tides to be around 400 mm.

-- The Royal Air Force was drafted in to help relief efforts in snow-hit Lincolnshire.
-Ten RAF vehicles and their crews transported doctors and stranded patients after local police admitted they were struggling to cope.
+The Royal Air Force was drafted in to help relief efforts in snow-hit Lincolnshire.
+Ten RAF vehicles and their crews transported doctors and stranded patients after local police admitted they struggled to cope.

-- High on the Pennines on the M62, the military was called in to help rescue vehicles.
+High on the Pennines on the M62, the military provided support rescuing vehicles.